fzi-forschungszentrum-informatik/cartesian_controllers/README.md

     - velocity_interface/CartesianComplianceController
     - velocity_interface/CartesianForceController

-The *motion* and *compliance* controllers from the list above can be connected to a special *adapter* for testing:
+For the *motion* and *compliance* controllers from the list above there are two special controllers for an easy generation of the required target poses:
 * for PoseStamped controlled robots
     - cartesian_controllers/JointControllerAdapter
+    - cartesian_controllers/MotionControlHandle

-This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to target pose commands for Cartesian controllers.
+The first one is an adapter-controller and basically transforms the joint trajectory commands from a connected joint-based controller to target pose commands.
+This means you could execute joint-based trajectories with the cartesian_controllers.
+The target poses are generated on-the-fly.
 It only works for controllers from the *position_controllers* family, e.g. *position_controllers/JointTrajectoryController*.

+The second controller is a click-and-drop handle for RViz that publishes the current pose of the according interactive marker as a target pose.

+**Please check the according README.md for each controller type**

 ## Features